 - Harrah’s Council Bluffs and Horseshoe Council Bluffs both partner with Scientific Games.

 - William Hill is the current exclusive sportsbook for Isle of Capri (Bettendorf and Waterloo locations), Lakeside Hotel & Casino and Prairie Meadows.

 - Grand Falls Casino, Rhythm City and Riverside Casino & Golf Course are aligned with Bet.Works.

 - Diamond Jo Casino (Dubuque and Northwood locations) both offer FanDuel and PlayMGM.

 - All three Wild Rose Casino locations are partnered with DraftKings and BetRivers.

 - Q Casino runs their own independent sportsbook, “Q Sportsbook.”

 What about mobile sports betting apps in Iowa?

 Mobile sports betting is allowed in Iowa, with DraftKings, PointsBet, FanDuel, PlayMGM and William Hill headlining the list of available mobile sports betting apps in state.

-The only catch is that in order to place online bets, you must register for the app in person at a casino.
-This provision is in place until January 1, 2021.
+The only catch was that in order to place online bets, you must register for the app in person at a casino.
+This provision was in place until January 1, 2021.